WebApiAdaptor in Syncfusion Angular Grid Component

 4. Run the Application:

 Run the application in Visual Studio.
-It will be accessible on a URL like https://localhost:xxxx.
+The application will be accessible on a URL like https://localhost:xxxx.

 Connecting Syncfusion Angular Grid to an API service

-1: Install Syncfusion Package
+1. Install Syncfusion Packages

-Open your terminal in the project’s root directory of client folder and install the required Syncfusion packages using npm:
+Open your terminal in the project’s root directory of the client folder and install the required Syncfusion packages using npm:

 npm install @syncfusion/ej2-angular-grids --save